Women in Science

 Elspeth, who did a doctorate (DPhil) in nuclear physics, found it was tough working in a ‘man’s world’.
 Later she moved to molecular biophysics, where she worked for a highly respected female head of department.

-Today, in 2015, although most senior academics are still male, the situation for women seems to be improving.
-Indeed, some of the women we interviewed said that they had never been aware of any discrimination due to gender.
+Today, in 2018, although most senior academics are still male, the situation for women seems to be improving.
+Indeed, some of the women we interviewed said that they had never been aware of any discrimination due to gender. some women thought the culture was changing as an outcome of the Athena Swan initiative (see Athena Swan).

 When Helen M was at school her maths teacher thought she should be a housewife and didn’t want to teach her maths, but since her school days she hasn’t felt that being a woman has been a disadvantage.